 As some of you know, I up and abandoned my blog mid-November, but let my scheduled posts and tweets ride.
 I had a family crisis that involved emergency rooms and the ICU.
 Thank you everyone for the well wishes.
 Though things are better, the road this year will be rocky, filled with hills and potholes—it’s gonna be a long road.

-And Holy Cow! so many you went through similar problems last year.
+And Holy Cow!
+So many of you went through similar problems last year.
 I wish the best to you and to everyone who escaped the trauma of 2016.

 That’s enough of that.